Online Course: Become An Expert Fact Checker and Hoax Buster

 Exact days of the week for the sessions will be determined by the instructor in discussion with the participants.

 If you are interested in taking this course, please, click here to apply.
-Application deadline: April 25th, 2017
+Application deadline: May 12 th, 2017

 Tentative Schedule of Sessions